< Back to List

 waveKarmawave

-Definition: The law of cause and effect; every action produces corresponding consequences.
+Definition: The law of cause and effect; every action inevitably produces corresponding results.

 Related Sutras